sholtomaud/phd/Literature Review/litrev.md

 * Able to accommodate data analysis of large data sets (BigData)
 * Off-line field data entry
 * Data-driven UI
-* Visualisation of risks
+* Visualisation and data reporting of risks

 # Introduction

 In the last few years unconventional energy (UE) ^[Unconventional energy in the Australian context, generally refers to gas held in shale or coal formations (CSG), along with what is known as "tight gas" [@taylor_australias_2012, p.7].], including unconventional natural gas development (UNGD) [@werner_environmental_2015] production, has been considered a significant potential economic resource for Australia.
-However it is a potential that faces significant resource, market and environmental challenges [@mcdine_east_2015].
+However it is a potential that faces significant resource, market, governance and environmental challenges [@mcdine_east_2015].
+The potential benefits therefore need to be placed within a diverse array of risk contexts.

-The potential benefits need to be placed within both financial and environmental risk contexts.
-The current economic context^[Recent market conditions of low oil prices and market failures in China have, for example, raised doubts over future CSG expansions and greenfields projects [@mchugh_lower_2015].
-The CSG yearly reports all note the sensitivity of cash flows to global oil prices: "significant fall in oil price, if sustained at current levels, will result in lower growth in cash flow and earnings than previously expected" [@origin_energy_full_2015], "Sales revenue fell 19% on the corresponding quarter, affected by the lower realised oil price" [@santos_second_2015], "Revenue and other operating income decreased 19% to $2 557 million, reflecting significantly lower commodity prices, especially oil and liquids"[@bg-group_second_2015].] has created financial pressure to reduce costs associated with environmental risk compliance frameworks.
-As Brockett notes, industry has on-going calls for regulatory reforms to remove unnecessary costs whilst maintaining robust environmental protection and other obligations [@brockett_streamline_2014].

-There are then, many different views on the risks posed by and to CSG operations.
-Environmental, hydrogeological, financial, economic and social risks make the topic of CSG regulation contested [@hunter_regulation_2011].
+The current economic context for example,^[Recent market conditions of low oil prices and market failures in China have, for example, raised doubts over future CSG expansions and greenfields projects [@mchugh_lower_2015].
+The CSG yearly reports all note the sensitivity of cash flows to global oil prices: "significant fall in oil price, if sustained at current levels, will result in lower growth in cash flow and earnings than previously expected" [@origin_energy_full_2015], "Sales revenue fell 19% on the corresponding quarter, affected by the lower realised oil price" [@santos_second_2015], "Revenue and other operating income decreased 19% to $2 557 million, reflecting significantly lower commodity prices, especially oil and liquids"[@bg-group_second_2015].] has created a financial risk requiring CSG proponents to reduce costs associated with non-core activities.
+Environmental risk compliance is often regarded as a nice-to-have, a non-core to the activity of extracting value from energy reserves, and as Brockett notes, this creates industry calls for regulatory reforms to remove unnecessary costs whilst maintaining robust environmental protection and other obligations [@brockett_streamline_2014].
+There are then, many different views on the risks posed by and to CSG operations [@hunter_regulation_2011].

 In this context this review does not seek to express an opinion on the riskiness of CSG operations, but rather to gather the requirements for a system that can reduce costs of capturing, monitoring, and governing risk data.

 Of the challenges facing the UE industry the Committee for Economic Development of Australia (CEDA) report notes that property rights and water management are key issues [@taylor_australias_2012, p.5].
 To address these issues various experts have recommended that UE companies and government agencies need to develop a robust independent risk management framework aimed at preventing potentially irreversible damage to environmental and hydrological systems [@beckers_groundwater_2013, @howe_framework_2010, @hunter_draft_2013, @davies_managing_2015].
 These recommendations come in response to both legislative duplication, but also in response to computer and database systems that have grown incrementally in an ad-hoc manner without consideration for what might be called whole-of-system data requirements [@brockett_streamline_2014, @williams_unconventional_2012, p.5].

-In Australia, the National Harmonized Regulatory Framework [@scer_national_2013], together with a number of subsequent reports attempted to address how all of the elements might fit together [@dnrm_coal_2013, @dnrm_activity_2013, @dnrm_storing_2015, @beckers_groundwater_2013, @qwc_underground_2012].
+In Australia, the National Harmonized Regulatory Framework [@scer_national_2013], together with a number of subsequent reports address the issues of what all the elements are, and how all the elements might fit together [@dnrm_coal_2013, @dnrm_activity_2013, @dnrm_storing_2015, @beckers_groundwater_2013, @qwc_underground_2012].
 However experience shows that there are still some significant gaps in the system design.
-These are reviewed below to generate requirements specified in these publications with the aim of producing cost reductions for hydrogeological and environmental compliance.
+These are reviewed below in the context of risk governance to generate requirements specified in these publications with the aim of producing cost reductions for hydrogeological and environmental compliance.

 # Method

 The approach used here is to review the received literature with the aim to establish the technical requirements of a Risk Governance System (RGS), and evaluate some technologies which present viable solutions to meet these  requirements.
 As a result of this method each section will be summarized with a table documenting level 1-3 requirements derived from the literature.
 Level 1 requirements are top-level feature requirements.
 An example might be, "user interface must accept user inputs".
 Level 3 requirements are at the schema level defining which schema a field or column might occur in.
 Level 4 & 5 requirements decompose into the attributes and properties of a field (date, string, etc).
 Levels 4 & 5 are not deemed necessary for the purposes of a literature review.
+The term 'ability to store and track' is used in the requirements to mean a) that there needs to be a column or field in the database which will be able to store a value, b) that the value may change with time and the database needs to accommodate such.

 # Brief History

 In environmental policy, Ferguson et al argue that the use of risk is relatively recent.
 The aim of it's introduction was to avoid conflation of political and management goals with environmental objectives by providing an objective and scientific method [@ferguson_risk_1998, p.7].
 Citing Grier, Covello and Mumpower claim that the concept of quantitative risk assessment first entered intellectual thought in the 4th century AD through Amobius's theological consideration of the risks posed to one's soul after death [@covello_risk_1985].
 Covello and Mumpower say the 18th century saw a flourishing of probability risk analysis with a modern prototype developed by LaPlace in application to smallpox vaccination and morbidity probabilities, however before this there was almost no history of quantitative probability theory.

-In subsurface hydrology, Tartakovsky claims that probabilistic risk analysis (PRA) had not been used until 2007 [@tartakovsky_assessment_2013, p.248].
+In subsurface hydrology, Tartakovsky claims that probabilistic risk analysis (PRA), such as Fault Tree Analysis (FTA), had not been used until 2007 [@tartakovsky_assessment_2013, p.248].
 However, for all stakeholders, the notion of risk is not limited to quantitative methods.
 As Slovic [-@slovic_perception_1987] noted there is also concept of perceived "riskiness" which can mean more to a stakeholder than a unidimensional measure of expected fatalities or failures.
 Riskiness, it might be said, is in the eye of the stakeholder, and as such open to many subjective factors which may, or may not be related to the best effort to quantize risk.

 # Governance and Risk

-For Renn and Walker, risk governance involves the translation of governance  to the context of risk, especially where the nature of the risk requires the collaboration of, and co-ordination between a range of different stakeholders [@renn_global_2008].
-Unconventional Energy production provides such a context.
+The need for CSG to operate in an unconventional context has brought renewed focus on issues relating to risk governance.
+Underlying the concept of risk governance is the recognition that, in it's totality, risk management and assessment is not limited to any one entity.
+Rather, risk operates in the context of plural values and distributed authority, requiring the collaboration of, and co-ordination between, a range of different stakeholders [@renn_global_2008, @irgc_introduction_2012].
+Control of hydraulic fracturing is an example.
+It occurs across multiple jurisdictions, where tenements don't necessarily align with natural hyrdo-environmental boundaries [@campin_environmental_2015, table 11].

+biogeochemical processes .  would have an effect on a wide range of ecosystem services, including climate regulation, food and raw material production, soil formation, water supply and flood control.

-Risk governance thus extends beyond the three conventionally recognised elements of risk analysis (risk assessment, risk management and risk communication) to include,
+Risk governance thus extends beyond conventionally recognised elements of risk analysis to include,

   ... matters of institutional design and role, organisational capacity, stakeholder involvement, collaborative decision making and political accountability on the part of public bodies and corporate responsibility on the part of private enterprises.
 It also includes the requirement on the part of government, commercial and civil society actors for the development and use of scientific knowledge within the risk governance process.[@renn_global_2008]

 The International Risk Governance Council (IRGC) argues that governance mechanisms evolve much more slowly than the processes currently driving technological, environmental and social change [@irgc_what_2015].
 The IRGC sees the consequence of this evolution mismatch that policy makers have become conscious of the importance of risk communication and of meeting public expectations.

+Within the recognition of trans-national environmental systems, there is a question of the extent of systems under Governance.
+Common to systemic approaches is the notion that modeling complex relationships between environmental consequences and their potential incentives is extremely important.

 ## Motivation

+The present research is focused on addressing the challenges of risk governance with recent technologies of BigData, NoSQL, and data-driven interfaces for data collection which provide rapid deployment and analysis capabilities.
+Renn and Walker term this a "comprehensive technology" that aims to integrate risk assessment into decision-making [-@renn_global_2008, p.17].

-This literature review and subsequent systems engineering of a risk governance system is motivated by the prospect that such an engineering effort can enable governance mechanisms to evolve in a timely way to meet the rate of change of the technological, env and social contexts that governance operates within.
+The subsequent task of systems engineering a risk governance system is motivated by the prospect that such an engineering effort can enable governance mechanisms to evolve in a timely way to meet the rate of change of the technological, environmental and social contexts that governance operates within.

 # Generating requirements for risk governance